Sound Card Buying Guide

 Many computers have basic audio support, usually as an integrated audio chip on the motherboard.
 With regular, two-channel audio, this type of motherboard-integrated audio sound card works fine.
 However, on-board audio cards have a few drawbacks.

 Processing load: Integrated sound cards often require your computer's central processor to do most of the audio handling.
 This takes resources which could otherwise be used for graphics and video processing for games and movies.
 With graphics-heavy programs, this extra processing load may introduce some skipping in your movies or a slowdown of games.

 Dynamic range: On-board sound cards may not have the dynamic range of a dedicated sound card, giving you audio that's less clear and authentic.

-Gaming: Some manufacturers of high-end sound cards will offer a variety of similar models of sound card, with one or more of them being specifically tailored to gaming.
+Some manufacturers of high-end sound cards will offer a variety of similar models of sound card, with one or more of them being specifically tailored to gaming.
 These specialized cards will include features that emphasize real-time effects, in particular, positional effects and environmental effects.
-A top-of-the-line sound card can do effects such as 3D audio positioning for astonishing realism.
+A top-of-the-line sound card can do effects such as 3D audio positioning for astonishing realism.3D Sound:

 S/N ratio: Sound cards for music recording should include a high signal-to-noise ratio and low distortion.
 Recording sound cards support multiple audio channels and ASIO driver support for recording software.

 External boxes: Sound cards with an external box are often your best choice for home recording because those external boxes will provide a variety of connections to microphones and other audio devices.
 Of course, if you've already invested in an external mixer and other music studio equipment, then you may be able to connect it directly to your sound card through a USB connection.

 Overstock.com has a wide selection of computer speakers for your computer.
 Check to see which connectors your sound card will accept and match some computer speakers with those cables or an adapter to connect the two.